Medical-Imaging-Computing-Organisation/Medical-Imaging-Repository/README.md

 - 3D image displaying voxels, colour coded according to number of cones that have passed through them
 - 2D slice images for planar compression of the 3D images

-## Monte Carlo:

-- Produce a simple spectrum to give to Experimental Lab team
-- Generate simple data for IR team testing purposes

-### Monte Carlo Current Roles:

-- Coding primary generator and step action: James
-- Coding event action, sum and round (outputting into an array): Euan
-- Data postprocessing in Python: Lorea
-(May need to schedule a meeting between Lorea and Chris once Chris has CPU parallelization working to see if Lorea's postprocessing code can be sped up)

-# Medical Imaging Computing Completed Goals:

-## Image Reconstruction:

-- Write code for extracting from pre-agreed CSV-style data set provided by Labs.
-(Chris)
-- Write code for identifying which events are coincident and correspond to a compton scatter followed by photoelectric absorption.
-Discard other events.
-(Alfie)
-- Write code for generating meshgrid and heatmap for image production (Adam)

-## Monte Carlo:

-- Attend Tony's lessons on Geant4
-- Learn the relevant physics and equations required for possible events within the detectors, in preparation for predictive modelling.
-(Essentially already programmed in to Geant4)